plone/volto/docs/source/blocks/introduction.md

 : The rich text block.
 This is the default type of block when you add a new block to the page.

 Image
-: Allows to insert an existing image or upload a new one.
-In case of uploading it gets added inside the content type (folderish) element.
+: Allows insertion of an existing image or upload of a new one.
+In case of uploading, it gets added inside the content type (folderish) element.
 If the content is not folderish, it gets created side by side.

 Video
-: Allows to insert an external video to the page (YouTube, Vimeo, etc), or on already uploaded to the site (File content type) by referencing it.
+: Allows insertion of either an external video (YouTube, Vimeo), or a video already uploaded to the site (File content type), into the page by referencing it.

 Listing
-: Lists the contents of the content type (in case that it's folderish).
-It also allows to build a query to the database which results will be shown as items of the list.
-The listing block has variations defined by default (standard, summary, image gallery) to customize how the listing looks like.
+: Lists the contents of the content type when it is folderish.
+It also allows building a query to the database the results of which will be shown as items of the list.
+The listing block has variations defined by default (standard, summary, image gallery) to customize the look of the listing.

 Maps
 : Allows you to insert a map from an external source (Google Maps, OpenStreet Maps).

 Table of contents
-: Insert the table of contents for the current blocks
+: Insert the table of contents for the current blocks.

 Hero
-: Show a customizable "Hero" block with a big image, a title and a description.
+: Show a customizable "Hero" block with a big image, a title, and a description.

 HTML
 : Inserts arbitrary HTML.

 Search
-: A block that provide a form with a search user interface where you can customize the facets (search handlers) and look and feel of the search form.
+: A block that provides a form with a search user interface where you can customize the facets (search handlers) and the appearance of the search form.

 Table
 : Inserts a customizable table.